 Note on Field Effect Transistor Technology:

-The field transistor is a three terminal device which provides voltage gain.
+The field effect transistor, FET, is a three terminal device which provides voltage gain.
 Having a high input impedance the electric field in the vicinity of the input terminal called the gate modifies the current flowing in what is called the channel between terminals called the source and drain.

 Read more about the Field Effect Transistor Device & How it Works